hmil/hmil.github.io/source/_posts/TypeScript-project-structure2.md

 You could of course clone your whole repository to your production environment and run `make serve`.
 That would work but it would also be quite unprofessional to proceed this way.

-A more idiomatic way to proceed is to publish your packages to an artifact repository.
+A more idiomatic way to proceed is to publish your packages to an **artifact repository**.
 Open source projects usually rely on npm's public repository while proprietary software editors have their own private artifact servers.
 Luckily for us, this means that no matter what you are currently trying to do, whether it's an open or closed source, whether it's a library, a microservice or a CLI tool, the process to publish it is exactly the same!

 Let's recap what we want to do before digging into the details: We want to take all of our packages, give them appropriate version numbers and publish them using npm.
-Also, in the development setup, sibling packages don't explicitly declare their dependencies on each other.
-We need to do this in order to avoid a confusion between the local packages and those npm would try to install.
-However, before releasing a package, we must add these dependencies.
+Oh, and one more detail: When they get published, our packages need to declare their dependencies to sibling packages in our project (because within the artifact repository, each package stands alone).

 All the magic happens inside `tools/publish.ts`.
 This script does the following:
 - Determines the next version number